caiks/WBOT02/README.md

 1.3|5488|1.262|5970|-482|-8.07%
 1.7|6172|1.531|7238|-1066|-14.73%

-See the [discussion above](#growth_rates).
+The [discussion above](#growth_rates) explains the definition of expected growth rate.

+One reason why the growth rates are below expected may be to do with an issue with the measurement of parent *size*.
+At the end of the discussion of the [*decomposition* tool](#view_decomp), above, we noted that if the active is overflowing, a parent *slice* sometimes has rolled off *events* before it reaches the induce threshold.
+In this case the sum of the children *slice sizes* will be less than the parent's accumulated *size* and the potential *likelihoods* will be too small.
+Of course, actual *likelihood* is not affected, so the problem would only arise when comparing *slices* of the same length.

 The multipliers of all four *models* remain constant at 1.80.
 This suggests that there remains more *alignments* still to be found even on the longest paths.

 The scanned actual-potential *likelihood* mode (4) growth rates tend to be similar to those of the non-scanned actual-potential *likelihood* mode (3) *models* with the exception of *model* 25 which has the highest growth rate so far of 1.221 as well as the lowest multiplier.
 These are the *slice* path length statistics -
 ```